 The FY 2022 actuals and FY 2023 actuals were \$139.436 million and \$162.575 million respectively.
 FY 2024 has been budgeted for \$160 million, making the new total of budgeted Local Fiscal Recovery Funds (LFRF) from the American Rescue Plan Act for the provision of government services to maintain and sustain critical services through revenue replacement \$462.011 million.
-The total Revenue Replacement expenditures through this quarterly expenditure report ending on September 30, 2023, totals \$426.627 million.
+The total Revenue Replacement expenditures through this quarterly expenditure report ending on December 31, 2023, totals \$462,010,716.

 This allocation is to provide for the provision of government services due to the COVID-19 public health emergency revenue losses, to maintain and sustain critical services.
-ARPA has enabled the City to maintain the indispensable services most valued by our residents during this challenging time.
-The critical services allocation for FY 2023 (July 1, 2022 to June 30, 2023) includes personnel related to the City's Police, Fire, Health, and Solid Waste Departments, as these departments play a vital and ongoing role in response to the pandemic.
+ARPA has enabled the City to maintain the indispensable services most valued by residents during this challenging time.
+This includes personnel related to the City's Police, Fire, Health, and Solid Waste Departments, as these departments play a vital and ongoing role in response to the pandemic.